ogobrecht/plex/README.md

         - Fixed: Unable to export JAVA objects on systems with 30 character object names
         - Fixed: Views appears two times in resulting collection, each double file is postfixed with "_2" and empty
         - Fixed: Tables and indices of materialized view definitions are exported (should be hidden)
+    - New function to_base64: convert BLOB into base64 encoded CLOB - this is helpful to download a BLOB file (like a zip file) with SQL*Plus
 - 2.0.2 (2019-08-16)
     - Fixed: Function BackApp throws error on large APEX UI install files (ORA-06502: PL/SQL: numeric or value error: character string buffer too small)
 - 2.0.1 (2019-07-09)